 The one-participant plan applies to you if you are a business owner with no employees.
 However, the plan can cover you and your spouse.

-If your plan has less than 100 participants, you will need to file Form 5500-SF through EFAST.
+If your plan has less than 100 participants, you must file Form 5500-SF through EFAST.

 Plans with 100 or more participants

 If you have a plan that has 100 or more participants, then you have to file Form 5500 electronically.

 There are stiff penalties for compliance that may include:

 1. A fine of $10,000 or imprisonment for five years or both for any person that makes false representations or false statements or knowingly conceals or fails to disclose any fact required by ERISA.

 2. A fine of $2,063 for every day the sponsor refuses or fails to file an accurate or complete report.

 3. Imprisonment of up to 10 years or a fine of $100,000 or both for knowingly violating the requirements of ERISA

 4. A fine of $1,000 for failing to submit an actuarial statement according to the provisions.